AdaGold/group-fansite/README.md

 - `index.html` must include your name somewhere.

-- `facts.html` should include some facts about
+- `facts.html` should include a series of fun facts or more detailed information about your topic.

 - `gallery.html` must include information about several projects you have completed at Ada (or elsewhere) with links to the GitHub repo (if available), descriptions, images, etc.